TeamCOMPAS/COMPAS/online-docs/pages/User guide/Post-processing/post-processing-hdf5-info.rst

 Each dataset in an ``HDF5`` file is broken into `chunks`, where a chunk is defined as a number of dataset entries.
 In COMPAS, all datasets are 1-d arrays (columns), so a chunk is defined as a number of values in the 1-d array (or column).
-Chunking can be enabled or not, but if chunking is not enabled a dataset cannot be resized - so if chunking is not enabled the size of the dataset must be known at the time of creation, and the entire datset created in one go.
+Chunking can be enabled or not, but if chunking is not enabled a dataset cannot be resized - so if chunking is not enabled the size of the dataset must be known at the time of creation, and the entire dataset created in one go.
 That doesn't work for COMPAS - even though we know the number of systems being evolved, we don't know the number of entries we'll have in each of the output log files (and therefore the ``HDF5`` datasests if we're logging to ``HDF5`` files).
 So, we enable chunking.